tiagopala/hackerrank/README.md

-# HackerRank Exercises
+# Algorithm & Data Structures Exercises

-Project created to group up some HackerRank exercises.
+Project created to group up some exercises about algorithms and data structures.

 I'll divide the exercise into the following categories: